mosaicml/composer/docs/source/getting_started/installation.rst

 Docker
 ------

-To simplify environment setup for the MosaicML ``Composer`` library, we provide a set of Docker Images that users can leverage, show below:
+To simplify environment setup for Composer, we provide a set of convenient Docker Images:

 ============ =============== ============ ============== ===================================================================
 Linux Distro PyTorch Version CUDA Version Python Version Docker Tag